kiagnose/kiagnose/README.md

 In order to execute a checkup, Kiagnose needs to run a Kiagnose Job.
 The Kiagnose Job acts as a "short-lived" controller, and controls the checkup lifecycle:
 1. Read the checkup configuration from the user-supplied ConfigMap object.
-2. Set up a Namespace and other objects required to run the checkup.
+2. Set up the objects required to run the checkup.
-3. Run the checkup as a Job in the dedicated Namespace and wait for its termination or timeout expiration.
+3. Run the checkup as a Job in the target Namespace and wait for its termination or timeout expiration.
-4. Clean the dedicated Namespace and the rest of the objects created in the setup stage.
+4. Clean the objects created in the setup stage.

 Apply a Kiagnose Job using the following manifest file: